Luiz-E-Carneiro/Luiz-E-Carneiro/README.md

 👋 Hi, I'm Luiz Eduardo Carneiro, hailing from BG, RS, Brazil.

+🎓 Currently pursuing a course in IT at IFRS - Campus BG, as part of my high school education.

 🌍 I aspire to change the world through technology, believing it to be a crucial piece of our future.

 🚀 Currently on a learning journey: